NeelanjanaRai/2D-Barcode-Detection-and-Decoding/README.md

   - For example, in a two-class system (`c1` and `c2`), these values indicate the likelihood of the detected object belonging to each class.
  ![](residualbox.png)    ![](boundingbox.png)

+## Step 3: Intersection Over Union (IOU)

+In YOLO, **Intersection Over Union (IOU)** is a key metric used to refine bounding box predictions by comparing them to the ground truth.
+It helps eliminate irrelevant predictions and retain only the most accurate bounding boxes for an object.

+---

+### What is IOU?
+- IOU measures the overlap between two bounding boxes:
+  - **Predicted Bounding Box (P):** The box predicted by the model.
+  - **Ground Truth Bounding Box (G):** The actual box that perfectly encloses the object.